Franklin Avenue (Los Angeles)

 Franklin Avenue is a street in Los Angeles.
-It is the northernmost thoroughfare in Hollywood, north of Hollywood Boulevard, and the southern border of the Hollywood Hills.
+It is the northernmost thoroughfare in Hollywood and the southern border of the Hollywood Hills.
 It is the center of the neighborhood of Franklin Village.

+Route

-Franklin Avenue begins as a residential street off Sierra Bonita Avenue.
-Continuing east, Franklin is the southern border of Whitley Heights, and turns into a major east–west thoroughfare in the Hollywood Hills.
-Franklin Avenue ends in Los Feliz.
+From west to east, Franklin Avenue begins as a residential street at Sierra Bonita Avenue.
+Heading east, Franklin is the southern border of Whitley Heights, then becomes a major east–west thoroughfare at the base of the Hollywood Hills.
+It connects with Highland Avenue, then the Hollywood Freeway near Vine Street; it then continues across Western Avenue, Vermont Avenue, and the Shakespeare Bridge to its eastern terminus is at Clayton Avenue/Ronda Vista Drive in Los Feliz.